unstoppabledomains/dev-docs/domain-messaging/index.md

 <figcaption>Make your email Unstoppable</figcaption>
 </figure>

 Every Unstoppable Domain can be optionally used to enable private email communication.
-Unstoppable email.
+Unstoppable email!
 Simply enable email messaging for your domain, set up your forwarding address, and share your new email address with the world.

 :::info
-We will never share your private email address.
-Messages will appear as yourdomain@ud.me when you respond to an Unstoppable email.
+Your private email address stays private.
+Messages will appear as yourdomain@ud.me when you respond to Unstoppable email.
 :::

 ## Keep your contact information safe